-Founded in the first century AD, Ammaedara was originally a legionary outpost, used by the Third Legion Augusta during their campaign against the rebellious Numidian leader Tacfarinas – a deserter from the Roman auxiliaries who led his people in an uprising against Rome during the reign of the Emperor Tiberius.
+Founded in the 1st century AD, Ammaedara was originally a legionary outpost, used by the Third Legion Augusta during their campaign against the rebellious Numidian leader Tacfarinas – a deserter from the Roman auxiliaries who led his people in an uprising against Rome during the reign of the Emperor Tiberius.

 After the defeat of the rebellion, Ammaedara was settled by veterans from the campaign and grew into a thriving Roman city.
 Indeed, remains of the cemetery of the 3rd legion have been identified on outskirts of the site.